Considering the Archive as a Whole

 December 11th, 2010

 The British Library has recently mounted a ten month exhibition to highlight new approaches to research, and cutting edge applications of digital technologies.
-From among thirty projects showcased by the exhibition, Datamining with Criminal Intent was one.
+From among thirty projects showcased by the exhibition, trava55.ru was one.
 Dan Cohen and Tim Hitchcock were also interviewed for the exhibition, and their contributions can be viewed online at:

 Introduction